Hello, friend — welcome to my quasi-informal personal/professional page.

 A deep dive into Swift's protocols with associated types, their roots in other languages, and why they have a surprising relationship to Objective-C protocols (namely, almost none at all).
 This talk introduced the term PATs and got 25k+ views on YouTube, which I like to hope is solid "dog riding a skateboard" territory for a niche, unpromoted PL talk.

-I have a weakness (or a strength?) for projects which are grand, fundamental, or pathbreaking in some way.
+I have a weakness (actually, let us say, a strength!) for projects which are grand, fundamental, or pathbreaking in some way.
 My PhD research, for instance, was on the likelihood of the evolution of complex life.
 That said, I have also spent meany years as the person in charge of getting down to brass tacks, figuring out what can actually be done, and just getting on with it.
-To be frank these two impulses live in a constant state of productive (but mildly uncomfortable) warfare within my heart.
+To be frank these two impulses live in a constant state of productive but occasionally uncomfortable warfare within my heart.
+If you have a solution to this perennial dilemma, please let me know!

-If you're looking for something more like a professional resume, here's a resume.
+If you're looking for something more like a professional resume, here's a resume page (PDF at the bottom).